altruios/namshubettulpa/public/namshubettuple/interludes.md

 {
 "O::Well, anyone?"
 ~A silence hung in the small classroom~
-*Ozmind pushed his glasses closer to his eyes.*
+*Ozmind pushed his glasses closer to his eyes*
 ~In the back, Erin had her hand raised still~
 'Give someone else a chance - or...'
 "O::Erin?"